openlegend/core-rules/core/src/08-rewards/01-chapter-eight.md

 **Wealth Level**: 3

-*A mechanical apparatus of metal plates, leather straps, and buckles, this device has a cone-shaped metal protrusion that goes into the subject's ear and flares out like a phonograph.
+*A mechanical apparatus of metal plates, leather straps, and buckles, this device has a cone-shaped metal protrusion that is inserted into the subject's ear and flares out like a phonograph.
 Once secured, the subject's darkest secrets are thence played like a classic tune from a vinyl record.*

 Mind Dredge 6

 **Special**: This apparatus must be carefully secured to the target.
-As such the target must first be unconscious, helpless, or immobile before a the Mind Dredge attack can be made.
-As long as the target is afflicted by a bane from this item, they are automatically inflicted with the Immobile bane until the first bane ceases.
+As such the target must first be unconscious, helpless, or immobile before a the *mind dredge* attack can be made.
+As long as the target is afflicted by a bane from this item, they are automatically inflicted with the *immobile* bane until the first bane ceases.

 #### Collar of Choking